peterldowns/djoauth2/docs/contributing.rst

   # were installed.
   . dev-env/bin/activate

-Now you're ready to contribute!

 Making changes
 --------------
-First, check out a new branch locally:
+After setting up your virtualenv, check out a new branch locally:

 .. code-block:: bash

   git checkout -b 'my-feature-branch'

-Make your changes.
+Now make your changes.
 Don't forget to update the tests!
-Please follow our style
+Please follow our style guide:
-guide:

 * 2-space indents
 * All indents are spaces, not tabs.